Having issues with your digestive system?

 It also relieves constipation, and makes sure that your body readily absorbs all the healthy nutrients that come its way.
-Most of all, Garden of Life promotes feminine health, contains no binders, fillers, or artificial ingredients, and it’s also gluten-free and vegetarian-friendly.
+Most of all, Garden of Life promotes feminine health, contains no binders, fillers, or artificial ingredients, and is gluten-free and vegetarian-friendly.

-A drawback to the probiotic we found was that it needs to be delivered with a cooling pack.
+A drawback to this probiotic is that it needs to be delivered with a cooling pack.
 But that’s a small price to pay for such a quality product.

 - No binders or fillers

 - No artificial ingredients

 - Non-recyclable bottle

 Culturelle says that their Women’s Healthy Balance probiotic—our #2 pick for best probiotic for women—helps to protect women’s bodies from the inside out.